aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertsummaryzoomframe/_index.md

 ## ShapeCollection.InsertSummaryZoomFrame method

-Creates a new Summary Zoom object and inserts it to a collection at the specified index.
+Creates a new Summary Zoom frame and inserts it into the shape collection at the specified index.

 ```csharp
 public ISummaryZoomFrame InsertSummaryZoomFrame(int index, float x, float y, float width,